A cast where every (or almost every) member represents a stereotype of some sort. These stereotypes can include:

 - Subculture or lifestyle stereotypes (Surfer Dude, Valley Girl, Goth, etc).

 - Ms Fanservicesnote representing "sexy" versions of certain job/subculture/nation/etc. identities (sexy cop, sexy nurse, sexy librarian, etc.).

 - Expies of well-known historical or fictional characters (Bruce Lee Clone, Joan Of Archetype, Classical Movie Vampire, etc), usually representing their respective nations/ethnicities.

 If an All-Stereotype Cast contains a couple of non-stereotypical characters, they tend to be:

 - "Normal Guys/Girls" who are much less stereotypical, but also much more "generic" than the rest.
 One of them is usually the main hero and Audience Surrogate note

 - Wacky gimmick characters.

 - If it's a video game that features bosses/mid-bosses, they're also quite often non-note stereotypical.

 This trope could be used for different reasons.
-Maybe the creators had a too limited time or budget to create a cast of fully fleshed but recognizable humorous characters, and turn to this trope as an easier shorthand.
+Maybe the creators had a limited time or budget to create a cast of fully fleshed but recognizable humorous characters, and turned to this trope as an easier shorthand.
 Maybe they just didn't care.
 Or maybe this was done intentionally, for example to parody or deconstruct the stereotypes, or just play them straight and revel in the ensuing campy silliness.
-Note: This trope isn't necessarily a symptom of a bad or lazy creative process, if done right it might result in an enjoyable if campy cast of characters.
+Note: This trope isn't necessarily a symptom of a bad or lazy creative process; if done right, it might result in an enjoyable if campy cast of characters.